Tamunokorite/startvest-phase-1/README.md

 # First phase of development of the Startvest project.

 ## Frontend code and resources will be stored in the frontend directory.
-The frontend app is available on [Github Pages](https://startvest.github.io/frontend/#/)
+The frontend app demo is available [here](https://startvest.github.io/frontend/#/) The frontend repository is seperately [available](https://github.com/Startvest/frontend)

 ## Backend code and resources will be stored in the backend directory.